Get Admitted Today!Explore Rehabs Near You.

 As for speaking to someone at a specific treatment center, questions you might want to ask could include:

 • Do you offer evidence-based treatment?
-This shows you that the facility uses treatments and makes decisions about a person’s care that are consistent with the current best evidence published in peer-reviewed scientific studies.
+This shows you that the facility uses treatments and makes decisions about a patient’s care that are consistent with the current best evidence published in peer-reviewed scientific studies.

 • Will my insurance pay for treatment?
 Be sure to have your insurance card ready.